Friday, March 20, 2026

 Anyway.
 As Ash Maiz points out, ish only means a "man".
 David tells Solomon (in CBH) to be an ish.
 Not to be a master or a lord or (lol) a husband; just to be the least of what you are made of.
 Take care of your business.

-It is exactly because ish can only mean "man" that so many pietists referring to it have attempted to change it.
+It is exactly because ish can only mean "man" that so many pietists referring to The Song have attempted to change the ish in it.
 As Maiz also points out, none of this is even necessary.
 Christians don't even bother referring to it much; and - you know why?
 Because it is a poem.
 It's just some dudes and young girls singing a song.

 Really at stake for Jews (if not for Samaritans) isn't G-d's transcendence, which cannot be harmed by this harmless song.
 The Jews' Psalter is chock-full of para-pagan imagery, yea even unto CBH.
 At stake is whether Miriam and Moses and Aaron, supposedly superior to that sinner David, could sing this song.